-UPDATE: I just learned about a new adapter from the same company (UGREEN) which is a combined Ethernet adapter AND USB hub and at the moment it’s only £9.99.
-So when bought with a USB OTG Cable for £3.99 you’ll get hard wired internet with a built in 3 port USB hub for a penny less than Amazon’s official FireTV Ethernet adapter which doesn’t have any USB ports!
+A new adapter from the same company (UGREEN) is a combined Ethernet adapter AND USB hub (affiliate link*) for £9.99.
+When bought with a USB OTG cable (affiliate link*) for £3.99 you get hard wired internet with a built in 3 port USB hub for a penny less than Amazon’s official FireTV Ethernet adapter (affiliate link*) which doesn’t have any USB ports!

 By the way, these UGREEN adapters also work with the all new Ethernet-less 2017 4K Fire TV box.

 i want to add external storage to my firestick wired connection using a powerline adapter, it shows up as wifi when i add an usb drive with an otg cable

 Following.
 Same issue here!
 When I remove the otg adapter from the chain, the Ethernet connection works perfectly.
 Add the otg with a SD 64G thumb drive and it reverts back to WiFi.

 Hi there, I ordered a Ugreen Ethernet adapter for Amazon Fire TV Stick but it is not working.
 Not sure if my Fire TV Stick is 1st or 2nd generation.
 I have two other Stick working with Ethernet adapter, newer version.
 How can I determine what is the generation of that Stick?
 My first one, I order it in 2016 or earlier.
 Thanks